What if I told you that the world’s third-largest retailer was a members-only bulk-buy warehouse?

 “Reciprocity is a very, very strong instinct.
 If somebody does something for you, you really feel a rather surprisingly strong obligation to do something back for them.”

-Costco: The Bottom Line
+Psychology of Costco: The Bottom Line

 Costco isn’t just great at getting people to buy.
 Its customer experience creates brand fanatics.
 As Patricia Hong, partner at consulting firm A.T.
 Kearney, told CNBC: